arpitaMakwanaGitHub/Angular-defer/README.md

 To get more help on the Angular CLI use ng help or go check out the Angular CLI Overview and Command Reference page.

 Angular-defer
-// Angular 17+ Standalone App with @defer + Real-Time API Example // Purpose: Lazily load a component that fetches GitHub user data // Usage: Helpful for performance when loading expensive components
+-- Angular 17+ Standalone App with @defer + Real-Time API Example -- Purpose: Lazily load a component that fetches GitHub user data -- Usage: Helpful for performance when loading expensive components

-// ----------------------------- // Explanation of @defer Use Case // ----------------------------- // This is helpful in real applications to: // - Defer loading expensive modals, dashboards, charts // - Improve initial page load performance (LCP) // - Split components into smaller code chunks for better performance // - Lazy load optional or rarely used sections (e.g., help panels)
+-- Explanation of @defer Use Case
+-- This is helpful in real applications to:
+-- Defer loading expensive modals, dashboards, charts -- Improve initial page load performance (LCP)
+-- Split components into smaller code chunks for better performance -- Lazy load optional or rarely used sections (e.g., help panels)

-// You can extend this with routing, TailwindCSS, or drag-drop widgets